owalid/total-perspective-vortex/README.md

 Notebooks are located in the `/notebooks` folder.
 They are used to preprocess the data and train the models and lot of analysis.
 There are following directories:

 ```
-/notebooks <-- At the root of this project we can find the notebooks used to present the mandatory part of the project
+/notebooks <-- Notebooks used to present the mandatory part and bonus part
-  /decomposition_alg <-- In this directory we can find the notebooks used to present the decomposition algorithms
+  /decomposition_alg <-- Notebooks used to present the decomposition algorithms
-  /research <-- In this directory we can find the notebooks used to present the research to ameliorate the results of the mandatory part, there is also the deep learning part
+  /research <-- Notebooks used to present the research to improve the results of the mandatory part, there is also the deep learning part
-  /other_dataset <-- In this directory we can find the notebooks used to present the results with other dataset
+  /other_dataset <-- Notebooks used to present the results with MNIST Brain Digits dataset
 ```

 ## Scripts process